922tech/social-media-panel/Readme.md

 * Currently only the tasks concerning the project infrasructure infrastructe are done (except dockerizing).

-## Project:
-    - to run the project you can run `docker compose up -d`.

 ## UI:
     - to run the ui , cd to ui and run `yarn start`